Home Blog Understanding Enterprise Value

 Key Terms for Enterprise Value

-• Unfunded Pension Liabilities: the total amount of money a corporation must set aside to pay pension benefits under an unfunded plan or the capital needed to meet pension obligations.
+• Unfunded Pension Liabilities: The total amount of money that needs to be kept by a company on its balance sheet to pay pensions on an unfunded basis or the capital that is required to meet pension obligations.

-• Mergers and Acquisitions: It refers to integrating businesses or their most valuable assets through business-to-business financial transactions.
+• Mergers and Acquisitions: This incorporates the integration of companies or their most valuable assets through corporate financial transactions.

 Final Thoughts on Enterprise Value